- Doctors & Departments

 - Research & Innovation

-We're here to support you with the care and information you need before, during, during and after your visit to a Children's Hospital Colorado laboratory.
+We're here to support you with the care and information you need before, during and after your visit to a Children's Hospital Colorado laboratory.

 We've compiled helpful information on pediatric blood draws and what to do before a blood test, so your family feels confident and comfortable coming to our hospital for blood work.